Minor Party Alliance: 2017 Western Australian state election

-2018 Victorian preference deals
+2018 Victorian state election

 Victoria continues to use group voting tickets for the Victorian Legislative Council.
 Preference deals were also organised by Druery for the Victorian Legislative Council at the 2018 Victorian state election.
 All but one of the 18 parties standing appear to have been involved in some way in the deals.
 Ultimately, 10 candidates from seven micro-parties were elected.
 In the Eastern Metropolitan Region, Rod Barton of the Transport Matters Party was elected on a primary vote of 0.62%.
 In the Southern Metropolitan Region, Clifford Hayes of the Sustainable Australia was elected on a primary vote of 1.32%.
 One candidate was elected from the Shooters and Fishers Party, the Reason Party and the Animal Justice Party, two from the Liberal Democratic Party and three from the Justice Party.

-2022 Victorian preference deals
+2022 Victorian state election

 On November 16, 2022, Angry Victorians Party party leader Heston Russell leaked a video to the Herald Sun of him to talking to Glenn Druery about a potential preference deal, declaring that the AVP felt the co-ordination of the group voting ticket system used by Druery was immoral and needed to be exposed.

-During 2022 Victorian state election Druery was reported to be working with the Democratic Labour party (DLP),Derryn Hinch's Justice Party, Health Australia, the Liberal Democrats, the New Democrats, the Shooters, Fishers and Farmers, Sustainable Australia party and Transport Matters Party, and the Angry Victorians party.
-He was working with the Animal Justice party but they tricked him, by leaving the alliance.
+During 2022 Victorian state election Druery was reported to be working with the Democratic Labour Party, Derryn Hinch's Justice Party, Health Australia, the Liberal Democrats, the New Democrats, Shooters, Fishers and Farmers, Sustainable Australia and Transport Matters.
+He was working with the Animal Justice Party but they tricked him, by leaving the alliance at the last minute.